 Woolly llamas can have light, medium, or heavy fleeces (which refers to the relative abundance of fibre) with minimal locking, curl, or crimp (crimp is highly valued in alpaca fiber).
 Their fleece, when several inches long, shows considerable “loft,” or fluffiness, and is not as slick or shiny as silky or suri llamas.

-As well as our two females, we brought in two young males: Eron (who is a “silky” llama) and Rosselli who is a “woolly” llama.
-Silky llamas have some curl to their hair, which is finer, shinier, and tends to form locks, with less loft to the fleece than woolly’s.
+As well as our two females, we brought in one young male: Rosselli who is a “woolly” llama.
+There are also silky llamas which have some curl to their hair, which is finer, shinier, and tends to form locks, with less loft to the fleece than woolly’s.
 Unfortunately, these characteristics seem to catch and hold more pasture debris than classic or woolly llamas, especially when they are not sheared, or only barrel sheared (a popular style), for several years.
 The curl and locks tend to disappear when they are cleaned and groomed for showing.

-We have been training our new llama arrivals and will be offering walks with them down at our wet meadow by the Bluebell Railway in the near future – watch this space!!
+We have been training our new llama arrivals and hope to be offering walks with them down at our wet meadow by the Bluebell Railway in the near future – watch this space!!
+In the meantime, Rosselli is available for walks with the alpacas on request!

 If you would like to meet our new arrivals whilst at Alpaca walking with Spring Farm Alpacas just let us know.